Operation Ganga: Operation

 The first flight took place on 26 February from Bucharest in Romania and reached Delhi on 27 February at 2:55 am Indian Standard Time (IST).
 By 27 February 2022 (Day 3), 469 students were evacuated.
 By 1 March, over 2000 nationals were back.
 The next five days saw the number climb to about 16,000.
 Airlines assisting the evacuation included the private carriers AirAsia India, Air India, IndiGo, Air India Express and SpiceJet.
 The Indian Air Force provided additional support; multiple C-17 Globemasters were utilized, along with Ilyushin Il-76 aircraft on standby.
 The evacuations were coordinated with COVID-19 pandemic protocols at airports.
 IndiGo and Air India went on to carry out the maximum number of flights.
-AirAsia India operated multiple flights from Budapest to Hungary and Suceava in Romania to Delhi.
+AirAsia India operated multiple flights from Budapest in Hungary and Suceava in Romania to Delhi.
 Additionally, the airline operated 16 domestic flights in collaboration with Governments of Odisha and Kerala to facilitate the onwards journey of over 2,500 Indians evacuated as part of Operation Ganga.

 Prime Minister Narendra Modi dispatched special envoys to assist coordination efforts.
 The special envoys were high level Union Ministers– ministers of civil aviation, transport, law, and petroleum and natural gas.
 Jyotiraditya Scindia would assist coordination from Romania and Moldova, Kiren Rijiju from Slovakia, Hardeep Singh Puri from Hungary and General V. K. Singh from Poland.
 By 28 February the Prime Minister had chaired at least three high level meetings related to the operation with the external affairs minister and secretary and the national security advisor.
 The PM (head of government) briefed the President of India Ram Nath Kovind (head of state) on the situation on 1 March.
 On 2 March India, including through its National Disaster Response Force (NDRF) stocks, sent a batch of humanitarian relief in form of medical aid, tents, blankets, sleeping mats and solar lamps.